joedougherty/joedougherty.github.io/_posts/2017-01-16-legacy-code.md

-# Motivation: #
+## Motivation: ##

 Learn some techniques from _Working Effectively with Legacy Code_ by Michael Feathers.

-# Objective: #
+## Objective: ##
-  * Add a feature to my reversi telnet server that lets users play against an AI opponent
+Add a feature to my reversi telnet server that lets users play against an AI opponent.
 In order to do so, I'll be applying the *Legacy Code Change Algorithm* outlined in Chapter Two.

-# Tools I'll be using: #
+## Tools I'll be using: ##

   * [Reversi project](https://github.com/joedougherty/reversi/)
   * [py.test](http://doc.pytest.org/en/latest/)